ellipticaldoor/a_sea_of_nothing/README.md

-# A see of nothing
+# A sea of nothing

 You have to fill the circle with the smoke (it's a whale) with your keyboard arrows.